Fees for Credit Card Processing

 • Tiered Pricing:

-Tiered pricing, or bundled pricing, is a fee structure used in credit card processing to determine the charges merchants pay to processing companies for each transaction.
+Tiered or bundled pricing is a fee structure used in credit card processing to determine the charges merchants pay to processing companies for each transaction.
 This model categorizes fees into three tiers: qualified, mid-qualified, and non-qualified.
 By allocating risk costs from the credit card networks, the tiered pricing model offers lower rates for qualified transactions and higher rates for non-qualified transactions.

 • Interchange Plus Pricing:

 This model calculates fees based on the current interchange rates plus a fixed markup for processing costs, such as 2.1% + $0.10 per transaction.
-This approach is lauded for its transparency, allowing merchants to benefit from lower interchange fees when applicable.
+This approach is lauded for transparency, allowing merchants to benefit from lower interchange fees when applicable.
 Likewise, it requires careful monitoring of transaction categories to anticipate costs accurately, given the variability of interchange rates and additional fees.

 • Membership-Based Pricing: